 So if you are very happy with a school that can conduct your initial training but can’t fulfill your advance training (such as multi-engine rating) don’t let it preclude you from starting your training with that school.

-You should visit their facilities and meet one of their instructors
+5. Visit their facilities and meet one of their instructors

 This one is a must.
 There are two ways to do this.
 Firstly, you can ask the flight school if you can visit the school and talk to an instructor and see the aircraft.
 Do not feel bad about asking for this.
 Any quality flying academy or school would be more than happy to spend 20 minutes talking to you and showing you around their facilities.
 Make sure you book in a time and stick to that time.
 If the school will not talk to you unless you book a flight with them, then choose another school.
 Secondly, you can take a Trial Introductory Flight.
 All schools offers them and they allow you to see if you actually like flying and to observe the quality of instruction and instructors before you commit.
 It is a real flight lesson and will count towards your first certificate.